-So, there's this thing happening here in LA – chefs are taking on one of my all-time breakfast favorites, the breakfast burrito, and upping the ante.
-Some places are going so far as to using slow-smoked brisket, others frying eggs instead of scrambling them, and most using lots of avo.
-I'm all for making a classic better but I also think it can get too far – I mean, I want, no NEED, my breakfast burrito to have scrambled eggs and a killer potato hash and then the rest is fair game.
+Some places go so far as to use slow-smoked brisket, others frying eggs instead of scrambling them, and most using lots of avo.
+I'm all for making a classic better, but I also think it can get too far – I mean, I want, no NEED, my breakfast burrito to have scrambled eggs and an incredible potato hash, and then the rest is fair game.

 trimmed and seeded and finely chopped